0xProject/protocol/docs/basics/orders.rst

 The Orderbook
 =======================
 Orders can be hosted by any server and are usually represented as a JSON object off-chain.
-For example, one off-chain way to post and discover orders is through `0x API <https://0x.org/api>`_.
+For example, one off-chain way to post and discover orders is through `0x Orderbook API <https://0x.org/docs/category/orderbook-api>`_.

 Below is a table represention and example of how orders should be formatted off-chain.